Q & A

 Delivery Fees:

 A $0.28 fee on every home delivery may seem small—but it adds up.
-This fee doesn’t meet TABOR requirements and should be rescinded.

 Food Costs:

-Expanding tax exemptions to cover prepackaged grocery meals and restaurant deliveries could put more money back in families’ pockets.
+➦Expanding tax exemptions to cover prepackaged grocery meals and restaurant deliveries could put more money back in families’ pockets.

 Small Business Costs:

 Small businesses are hit with rising license fees and payroll taxes, which get passed on to customers.
-Cutting these costs would support local businesses, help create jobs, and stop residents from being charged for everything under the sun.

 Bottom Line: